Decubate-com/docs/MiCAR and Risk.md

 📩 Need help?
 Contact [support@decubate.com] for assistance.
 Thank you for being part of the Decubate journey!
 Together, we’re building a secure and compliant future for crypto investments.

-## What This Means for Decubate Users and Clients

-To ensure full compliance with MiCAR, Decubate is implementing the following measures:

-✅ **No Action Required for Existing KYC-Verified Users**If you have completed your Know Your Customer (KYC) verification, you **can continue using all Decubate services** without interruption.
-Your access to Launchpad events and staking remains unchanged.

-⚠️ **KYC Deadline for New EU Users – February 12, 2025**To comply with MiCAR, new EU users must complete KYC verification before **February 12, 2025, at 18:00 CET** to continue accessing Launchpad services.
-If you haven't finished your KYC, please complete the process before the deadline to ensure uninterrupted access.

-🚧 **Temporary Halt on Launchpad Services for EU-based Projects** - To comply with MiCAR during the transitional period, during which we operate without an approved license, EU-based projects cannot make use of Launchpad services until the license is officially approved.

-🔒 **Staking Services Remain Fully Operational**Unlike some services requiring a license, **Decubate’s staking program is unaffected by MiCAR and will continue operating for all users worldwide.** Users can manage their staked DCB tokens without restriction, ensuring continued access to staking rewards.

-## Why MiCAR Compliance Matters

-MiCAR represents a significant step forward for the crypto industry, offering **greater security, transparency, and investor protection**.
-Many platforms may struggle to meet these requirements, but **Decubate is ahead of the curve**, ensuring compliance while maintaining the same trusted experience for our users.

-By aligning with MiCAR, Decubate reinforces its position as a **safe, compliant, and forward-thinking** launchpad that prioritizes long-term security for entrepreneurs and investors.

-## Stay Updated on Our Licensing Progress

-As we finalize our MiCAR license, we will update our community on key milestones.
-Stay connected by following our official channels for the latest news and regulatory updates.

-📩 **Need help?** Contact [support@decubate.com] for assistance.

-Thank you for being part of the Decubate journey!
-Together, we’re building a **secure and compliant future for crypto investments.**

 # **Risk Statement**

 The information contained in this whitepaper is provided for informational purposes only and does not constitute investment advice, financial advice, or any other form of recommendation.